openhealthcare/opal/doc/docs/guides/json_api.md

 [Django Rest Framework](http://www.django-rest-framework.org/) (DRF) to provide APIs.
 DRF ships with multiple authentication mechanisms which are highly configurable.
-By default, Opal applications (e.g. created with the Opal scaffolding) will enable Sesison and Token based authentication.
+By default, Opal applications (e.g. created with the Opal scaffolding) will enable Session and Token based authentication.

 More details on DRF authentication are available in [their excellent documentation](http://www.django-rest-framework.org/api-guide/authentication/).